 The study of current commercially prepared instruments for reading evaluation, construction or instruments for classroom and specialist use, and analysis and interpretation of testing results.
-Prerequisite: Graduate standing.
+Prerequisite: Admission to the Teacher Certification Program or full MAT or M.Ed status.

 EDUC 608 Education Leadership 3 hrs.
 Practicum